 - That’s where things are going wrong: our two rectangles remain two separate entities, crossing each other but not being a unique volume:

-We have created several tutorial pages to help you with the creation of your 3D projects, with different available software.
+We have created several tutorial pages to help you create your 3D projects with different available software.

 Below is an example of an object that was printed incorrectly due to the crossed volumes

 From the 3D file, you may think that the below objects are unified: